appcanary/blog/source/articles/2017-01-12-new-year-new-appcanary.html.markdown

 ![new dashboard](new_dashboard.png)

-## The appcanary rubygem
+## The Appcanary rubygem

-We released the [appcanary gem](https://rubygems.org/gems/appcanary).
+We released the [Appcanary gem](https://rubygems.org/gems/appcanary).
 This gives us tighter integration with ruby projects, you can either check your ruby project for vulnerabilities as a one-time check, or set up a monitor with notifications.
 You can see the source [here](https://github.com/appcanary/appcanary.rb).

 Our gem is still very early, so we very much want your feedback.
 Please let us know what you think at [hello@appcanary.com](mailto:hello@appcanary.com)